 Silkies are named for their silky feathers, and this particular breed is covered in feathers, literally from head to toe.
 They even have feathered legs.
 Unlike most chickens, the Silkie has five toes on each foot.
 They also have blue earlobes, black bones, and they don’t fly well because of how fluffy they are and how heavy their plumage is.

 All Silkies are docile and friendly, calm, and they genuinely enjoy being cuddled.
 The hens are known to be quiet.
-The Bantam is preferred only because it is smaller than the standard Silkie, but all Silkies represent a good breed as a pet chicken.
+The bantam variety is preferred only because it is smaller than the standard Silkie, but all Silkies represent the breed as a good pet chicken.

 The Plymouth Rock is another great choice for a family pet but has the added advantage of being a prolific egg layer.
 A happy Plymouth Rock can produce as many as 280 eggs a year.